Unless you thrive on the judgmental stares of others, you probably don’t like to get embarrassed or humiliated.

 When something is clearly bothering you about your past, you can ignore it, or deal with it.
 If you ignore it, it eventually represses back into the depths of your unconscious mind to show itself another day.
 And as you go through life, those thoughts are always in the background preventing you from experiencing full satisfaction in life.

 When you start to get happy, those thoughts creep in and remind you of what happened, and you are limited in the amount of happiness you’ll feel because of something that you keep repressing.
 It’s not a fun way to live, and you will likely always be unfulfilled, looking for quick ways to feel better.
-Whether that’s through habits, vices, uncontrollable urges or full-on addictions.
+Whether that’s through habits, vices, uncontrollable urges, or full-on addictions.
 What’s ignored keeps reappearing throughout life, and you deal with it in new situations over and over again.

-If however you deal with it, and process it, and work through it, then at least you can gain some clarity, if not, real peace.
+If however you deal with it, process it, and work through it, then at least you can gain some clarity, if not, real peace.
 Instead of turning on the TV when you start to feel bad, you ask yourself questions.
 Or at least, acknowledge any emotions that come up for you.

 The past has a funny way of affecting our future.
 In fact, the people I meet who try to avoid thinking about the past usually have a lot of pain they’re repressing.
 They avoid it so much, that they create problems for themselves in the present by giving in to addictions and impulses.
 I have a family member that can’t stop taking drugs because of past pain she can’t let go of.
 The past is continually ignored or avoided in hopes it will eventually go away, but it never does.
-And the temporary measures people take forget about the past for the time being are just that: Temporary.
+And the temporary measures people take to forget about the past, for the time being, are just that: Temporary.